OpenNebula/docs/source/advanced_components/applications_containerization/opennebula_docker_application.rst

 OpenNebula Docker Appliance
 =========================================================

-The Docker Appliance available on the OpenNebula marketplace brings a Docker Engine pre-installed and the contextualization packages configured to create a Docker Hosts in a single click.
+The Docker Appliance available on the OpenNebula marketplace brings a Docker Engine pre-installed and the contextualization packages configured to create Docker Hosts in a single click.

 The Docker Appliance is based on Ubuntu and have installed Docker you can found more references at the :ref:`platform notes<uspng>`.
 In order to access the appliance once it's have been deployed it's neccesary to update the template with the network and the password for the root user or the SSH key.